 Look through the opportunities carefully.
 Select up to four (4) deer and/or up to four (4) elk road accesses.
-Please write the $\underline{\vdash}ntry$ Number (located in the left hand column) onto your submission form as indicated.
+Please enter the $\underline{\vdash}$ ntry Number (located in the left hand column) into your online submission form.
 DO NOT USE THE GMU NUMBER.